-But since people are all unique, there is a chance that you will not find someone who you can relate to in the clinic’s own database.
+But since people are all unique, there is a chance that you will not find your top egg donor candidate in the clinic’s own database.
 The truth is that no one egg donor program or agency is going to have the right donor for every intended parent.
-So it is important to keep an open mind, and to know that there are thousands of possible egg donors available registered with reputable agencies.
+So it is important to keep an open mind and to know that there are thousands of possible egg donors available with reputable agencies.

 External Egg Donor Agencies.
 If you choose to work with an external agency, you may pay more than you would for a clinic’s internal program, but you will also have many more egg donors to choose from.
 Therefore, you’re more likely to find a donor that you can relate to, who “feels familiar”, and that you can appreciate for who she is and the characteristics she will bring to your family.